-Upgrade Microsoft Teams free to subscription version
+Upgrade Microsoft Teams Free (classic) to subscription version

 If your organization is using the free version of Microsoft Teams, you can easily upgrade to the full version by purchasing a Microsoft 365 or Office 365 subscription plan for your users.
 The full version provides additional Teams features — like scheduling, audio conferencing, enhanced administration, and security capabilities — that the free version doesn't provide.
 Microsoft 365 and Office 365 combine the familiar Microsoft Office desktop suite with cloud-based versions of Microsoft's next-generation communications and collaboration services — including Exchange Online, SharePoint Online, and Office — to help users be productive from virtually anywhere through the internet.
 When you upgrade Teams, your existing Teams data will not be lost; all your teams, channels, chats, files, and permissions come with you.